-To make sure children are challenged and supported, we offer two learning groups.
-The first consists of students who are diagnosed with a variety of intellectual disabilities who find it easier to work in a class with fewer students and a high ratio of staff to students.
-The second group comprises the Early Intensive Intervention Program students who have autism but no intellectual disability and who are aiming to go into mainstream full-time.
+To meet the needs of our students, we offer two programs.
+The first consists of students who are diagnosed with a variety of intellectual disabilities, often with autism spectrum disorder, who find it easier to work in a class with fewer students and a high ratio of staff to students.
+The second group comprises the Early Intensive Intervention Program for students who have autism spectrum disorder but no intellectual disability, and who are aiming to go into mainstream schooling full-time.

-Our staff strive to provide a safe, socially just and supportive environment for children.
+Our staff strive to provide a safe and supportive environment for children.
 To achieve this, we work closely with parents, carers, members of the local community and supporting agencies.
 Our school shares a campus, school board and a P&C with Mount Hawthorn Primary School, and we enjoy a strong relationship with its staff and local community.

-Children can play in an enclosed outdoor sensory area with sandpit and toys on tiger turf.
-Our children mix with Mount Hawthorn Primary School children in the main playgrounds during recess and lunch breaks and are supported by education assistants at all times.
-Many of our students also attend selected mainstream classes to ensure plenty of socialisation with their mainstream peers.
+Our students can play in an enclosed outdoor sensory area or with Mount Hawthorn Primary School children in the main playgrounds during recess and lunch breaks.
+They are supported by education assistants at all times.
+Many of our students also attend selected mainstream classes to promote social skills with their mainstream peers.

 Contact us to discover more about our school: